Pikelot

 Pikelot Island is one of the outer islands of the State of Yap, part of the Federated States of Micronesia.
 It is a low coral islet, with a wet, tropical climate.
 It is uninhabited.
+Since the 1970s, sailors have stranded on the island on several occasions.

 Flora and fauna

 The island is known to have a rich ecosystem, with forest and scrub; and extensive fringing reefs.
 The islet is also home to a major seabird rookery, turtle nesting area and a few mangroves.

 Inhabitants

-The islet has no permanent inhabitants, but because of the beautiful wildlife, there are often temporary visitors from surrounding atolls such as Puluwat and Satawal on turtle hunting expeditions.
-The trip to Pikelot is still carried out in Micronesian style sailing outrigger canoes.
+The islet has no permanent inhabitants, but because of the beautiful wildlife, there are often temporary visitors from surrounding atolls, such as Puluwat and Satawal, on turtle hunting expeditions.
+The trip to Pikelot is still carried out in Micronesian-style sailing outrigger canoes.

 History

 The first recorded European sighting was by Spanish naval officer Juan Antonio de Ibargoitia commanding the vessel Filipino in 1801.